mattegoat/pragma-docs/docs/docs/howItWorks/V2/Architecture.md

 ## Data Layer

-The data layer is the base layer of the infrastructure, and is responsible for storing and broadcasting the data to the participants.
-This layer is both very decentralized and low latency, in order to provide the most up-to-data data, and have perfect liveness and censorship-resistance.
-It is a very light piece of software, as it only has a minimal consensus to verify signatures, and only broadcast data to the network.
+The data layer is the foundation of the infrastructure, responsible for storing and broadcasting data to network participants.
+This layer is highly decentralized and low-latency, ensuring the most up-to-date data with perfect liveness and censorship-resistance.
+It's a lightweight piece of software with minimal consensus to verify signatures and broadcast data to the network.

   <div>
   <img width="100%" height="100%" src="https://i.ibb.co/JQ66Kh9/Flowchart-4.png" alt="flowchart contracts" />
   </div>

-## Non-deterministic trust layer
+## Non-deterministic Trust Layer

-This layer is the core of the oracle, and reduces the trust associated with consuming non-deterministic data.
-To achieve this goal, the non-deterministic data layer is a modular, non-opinionated layer, that enables to build arbitrary slashing rules and reputation mechanisms.
-In details it enables to create slashing rules, and enforce them on data providers that opted into those rules.
-Staking and slashing rules are defined on Ethereum L1, and enforced through validity proofs using a co-processor.
+This layer is the core of the oracle, reducing the trust associated with consuming non-deterministic data.
+It's a modular, non-opinionated layer that enables the creation of arbitrary slashing rules and reputation mechanisms.
+Specifically, it allows for the creation and enforcement of slashing rules on data providers who opt into these rules.
+Staking and slashing rules are defined on Ethereum L1 and enforced through validity proofs using a co-processor.

   <div>
   <img width="100%" height="100%" src="https://i.ibb.co/HTvR3qB/Flowchart-5.png" alt="flowchart contracts" />
   </div>

-## Deterministic trust layer
+## Deterministic Trust Layer

-Finally the deterministic layer, which is responsible for two main things: computation and bridging.
-To perform computation atop the oracle data, there’s two main path possible: zk-computation (TEEs maybe at some point?), or economically secure computation.
-The zk part is the path we chose to take for the first version of the protocol, but it is totally possible to leverage an AVS with some economic security.
-The idea is that a protocol, when integrating Pragma, will be able to use their token to secure the deterministic part of their oracle use (computation + bridging through Hyperlane) thanks to Symbiotic.
-Think about Ethena, having ENA securing their oracle.
+The deterministic layer is responsible for two main functions: computation and bridging.
+For computation atop oracle data, two main paths are possible: zk-computation (with potential for TEEs in the future) or economically secure computation.
+While we chose zk-computation for the first version of the protocol, it's entirely possible to leverage an AVS with economic security.
+The idea is that when integrating Pragma, a protocol can use their token to secure the deterministic part of their oracle use (computation + bridging through Hyperlane) thanks to Symbiotic.

-It’s very straightforward, as it’s a blockchain-like design, a few operators run a very light node (because most of the time stateless) in charge of doing a VWAP, a median, or any other computation, and re-stakers can provide the economic security for this module.
-The data is then bridged using Hyperlane, on a regular basis if needed, or on a pull model.
+The design is straightforward, similar to a blockchain.
+A few operators run a lightweight node (often stateless) responsible for performing operations like VWAP, median, or other computations.
+Re-stakers can provide economic security for this module.
+The data is then bridged using Hyperlane, either regularly or on a pull model as needed.

   <div>
   <img width="100%" height="100%" src="https://i.ibb.co/dBqrvk0/Flowchart-6.png" alt="flowchart contracts" />